 Me: Can you talk about the different ways that ads are displayed on Facebook and how that varies in what businesses choose?

 Ali: What's important to think about with this is the stage of the funnel.
-You have to look at it as your top, middle and bottom of funnel.
-The top of the funnel is always going to be 100% ice cold.
+You have to look at it as your top, middle, and bottom of the funnel.
+The top of the funnel is always going to be 100% ice-cold.